Processed with VSCO with m5 preset

 - YA novel about a teenager passionate about social justice

-- Christian YA novel feat. teenage girl wrestling with the discrepancies between what she reads in Bible + what she hears preached from the pulpit
+- Christian YA novel feat. teenage girl wrestling with the discrepancies between what she reads in the Bible + what she hears preached from the pulpit

 - YA horror/supernatural